 Item Description Server Address of the RADIUS server.
 Up to two servers can be configured.
 Port Port of the RADIUS server.
 Secret The secret For authentication to the RADIUS server.
 Timeout Timeout for authentication to the RADIUS server.
 Take Over Server Users If enabled, a new user account is created during the login, in case the RADIUS authentication is successful and appropriate local account does not exist.
 New accounts are created without the password.
 An existing user account with a password is never modified by this feature.
 Default User Role Choose the user role (Admin or User).
 This role corresponds with router's user roles, see Chapter 6.1.
 Selected role will be used for a user in case the option Take Over Server Users is enabled and if the user's Service-Type set on the RADIUS server is missing or is not set up to NAS-Prompt-User or Administrative-User .
 When Service-Type is set to NAS-Prompt-User , the User role will be used.
-When Service-Type is set to Administrative-User , the Admin role will be used.
-Debug Enables or disables the logging of the RADIUS debug information into the System Log.
+When Service-Type is set to Administrative-User , the Admin role is used.